 Know the Dress Code

 What is and isn’t acceptable will likely vary a great deal depending on where you live.
-Regulations and restrictions may be quite different in a rural area versus in the heart of a major metropolis.
+Regulations and restrictions vary from place to place.
+For example, things may be quite different in a rural area versus in the heart of a major metropolis.

 Knowing the dress code will help you choose what to wear to court.